Geemix/aws-guide-s3/aws-s3-guide.md

   8. Run python manage.py collectstatic and you should be all setup.

-  ## thank you -- copied from justin mitchel coding for entrepreneurs + few modificcations of my own
+  ## thank you -- copied from justin mitchel coding for entrepreneurs + few modifications of my own